-9. Remuneration on appointment and re-employment
+8. Remuneration on appointment and re-employment

-- 9.1 All newly appointed staff normally start on the lowest point in the pay range for their job evaluated post.
-Successful candidates may be appointed at a higher point, where it is considered that they already possess the skills and experience needed to justify a higher salary. - 9.2 In certain circumstances, should a new employee, including senior management need to move house in order to take up an appointment with the Council, we will reimburse their removal, legal and other associated relocation costs.
+- 8.1 All newly appointed staff normally start on the lowest point in the pay range for their job evaluated post.
+Successful candidates may be appointed at a higher point, where it is considered that they already possess the skills and experience needed to justify a higher salary. - 8.2 In certain circumstances, should a new employee, including senior management need to move house in order to take up an appointment with the Council, we will reimburse their removal, legal and other associated relocation costs.
 This is in accordance with the Council's Relocation Scheme that sets maximum limits on the levels of payment and requires repayment in part or in full if the employee leaves the Council within five years of appointment.
-Occasionally the Council may agree a more flexible arrangement if the appointment is on a fixed-term basis. - 9.3 The Repayment of Public Sector Exit Payment Regulations are likely to be implemented during 2018.
-Under these regulations, termination payments made to staff on salaries above £80,000 per annum will be fully or partly recovered if those staff are re-employed within the public sector within the 12 months following the date of their termination.
-This restriction affects the posts of Managing Director, Deputy Managing Director and Directors.
-The Council can agree to waive the recovery payment in exceptional circumstances. - 9.4 In the unlikely event that we employed a senior manager who is already in receipt of a pension under the LGPS, the rules on abatement of pensions adopted by the Council's Administering Authority for the LGPS, pursuant to Regulations 70 and 71 of the the Local Government Pension Scheme (Administration) Regulations 2008 must be applied.
+Occasionally the Council may agree a more flexible arrangement if the appointment is on a fixed-term basis.

+- 8.3 The Repayment of Public Sector Exit Payment Regulations are likely to be implemented during 2019.
+Under these regulations termination payments made to staff on salaries above £80,000 per annum will be fully or partly recovered if those staff are re-employed within the public sector within the 12 months following the date of their termination.
+This restriction affects the posts of Managing Director and Directors.
+The Council can agree to waive the recovery payment in exceptional circumstances. - 8.4 In the unlikely event that we employed a senior manager who is already in receipt of a pension under the LGPS, the rules on abatement of pensions adopted by the Council's Administering Authority for the LGPS, pursuant to Regulations 70 and 71 of the the Local Government Pension Scheme (Administration) Regulations 2008 must be applied.
 These currently provide that there will be no abatement of pension in these circumstances.
 Such persons would only be employed following strict application of the normal process of competitive selection for employment.

-10. Pay progression and award
+9. Pay progression and award

-- 10.1 The Council's pay policy is based on a locally determined pay and grading structure that comprise of pay bands with a number of incremental points.
+- 9.1 The Council's pay policy is based on a locally determined pay and grading structure that comprise of pay bands with a number of incremental points.
 An employee's pay progression will normally be one increment (pay spine column point within a band) on 1 July each year, until the top of the grade band is reached.
 Pay progression is subject to satisfactory performance and behaviours that are assessed as part of the Council's performance review process.
-There is no scope for accelerated progression beyond one increment per annum or for progression beyond the top of the pay band. - 10.2 We review salaries in the light of pay movements for other employees, pay movement elsewhere, and other changes in the economy, to determine whether any general or cost-of-living pay award is necessary or justified. - 10.3 Depending on the Council's financial situation, we may agree a cost-of-living increase for all staff from 1 April each year (moving to 1 July in 2019) or there may be no increase at all.
-The Managing Director agreed an award of 2 per cent for all staff in 2018-2019, payable from 1 April 2018. - 10.4 We do not pay any bonuses or non-consolidated performance contribution payments.
+There is no scope for accelerated progression beyond one increment per annum or for progression beyond the top of the pay band. - 9.2 We review salaries in the light of pay movements for other employees, pay movement elsewhere, and other changes in the economy, to determine whether any general or cost-of-living pay award is necessary or justified. - 9.3 Depending on the Council's financial situation, we may agree a cost-of-living increase for all staff from 1 July each year or there may be no increase at all.
+The Managing Director agreed an award of 2 per cent for all staff in 2018-2019. - 9.4 We do not pay any bonuses or non-consolidated performance contribution payments.

-11. Payment upon termination of employment
+10. Payment upon termination of employment